emicklei/talks/2022/devoxx/main.md

 ---
 # What is Melrōse ?

-- Expression language to create music, like programs
+- Expression language to write music, as programs

-- Runtime to play programs
+- Runtime to play and interact

 ![domeka](img/domeka.png)